Authors

 DuckDB is often called the SQLite of OLAP due to its simplicity and performance.
 With it, you can run complex SQL queries on local data without spinning up clusters or servers.

-Deep Dive: DuckDB’s vectorized execution engine processes data in batches, leveraging SIMD (Single Instruction, Multiple Data) to maximize CPU efficiency.
-It supports lazy loading, meaning large files like Parquet or CSV can be queried without loading the full dataset into memory.
+Under the hood, DuckDB’s vectorized execution engine processes data in batches using SIMD (Single Instruction, Multiple Data).
+It supports lazy loading, so large Parquet or CSV files can be queried without pulling the full dataset into memory.

 Code Example: